 In between the Christmas cookie recipes, I have to fit in this cream of Shiitake mushroom soup I made last week from scratch without using any heavy cream, and using only 1.5 cups of half-and-half.
 And, by the way, you can use any type of wild mushrooms in place of Shiitake.
 I’ve made this soup years before, with different types of mushrooms, and it’s always been popular with the family, and I thought it would be nice to make a rendition of it during the holidays this year.
-Warm and hearty mushroom soup is so welcome on cold winter nights, as a prelude to any dinner.
-In fact, for the past 2 weeks, a bowl of this mushroom soup or a carrot-lentil soup always awaits me and my husband as a warming appetizer before dinner.
+Warm and hearty creamy mushroom soup is so welcome on cold winter nights, as a prelude to any dinner.
+In fact, for the past 2 weeks, a bowl of this wild mushroom soup with shiitake or a carrot-lentil soup always awaits me and my husband as a warming appetizer before dinner.
 And I wholeheartedly recommend the same for you: fill yourself up with soup before dinner, and you won’t be as hungry and will probably eat less for dinner.

 I know many people use store-bought cream of mushroom for gravies, but this is a SOUP!
 This recipe doesn’t use any heavy cream and uses only 1.5 cups half-and-half, majority of creaminess in the soup comes from pureeing mushrooms, carrots, onions and vegetable stock (which you make yourself by boiling water with vegetables) into a wonderful thick concoction that looks like it’s full of cream.
 The thick density of pureed mushrooms is easily solved by adding a bit of half-and-half.
 Or, if you’re a purist and don’t want any cream, you could even get away by substituting half-and-half with lesser amount of milk.
 Then, right before serving, sprinkle the soup with freshly ground black pepper and salt and enjoy your quiet winter evening warmed by a comforting homemade mushroom soup!